 About real estate undertakings and exclusions in the professional liability policy

-Rule 7.2-11 of the Rules of Professional Conduct deals with lawyers’ undertakings and trust conditions.
-That Rule says that a lawyer “shall not give an undertaking that cannot be fulfilled and shall fulfill every undertaking given and honour every trust condition once accepted.”
+Rule 7.2-11 of the Rules of Professional Conduct deals with lawyers’ undertakings.
+That Rule says that a lawyer shall not give an undertaking that cannot be fulfilled, shall fulfill every undertaking given and honour every trust condition once accepted.
 In real estate transactions using the system for electronic registration of title documents (“e-reg”), the lawyers acting for parties (with their consent) will sign and be bound by a Document Registration Agreement that will contain undertakings.
 The commentary under the Rule once again reminds lawyers that they must never give an undertaking that they cannot fulfill.

-The LAWPRO policy contains several exclusions to coverage and one of these exclusions deals with the issues of undertakings.
+The LAWPRO Professional Liability policy contains several exclusions to coverage and one of these exclusions deals with the issues of undertakings.
 Part III (f) says that the policy does not apply:

-to any CLAIM in any way relating to or arising out of any undertaking, agreement or promise by an INSURED, in which the INSURED assumes responsibility for the INSURED’S own or another’s performance of an undertaking, agreement, promise or payment of a debt, including but not limited to an OVERDRAFT relating to or arising out of a COUNTERFEIT CERTIFIED CHEQUE(S) OR COUNTERFEIT BANK DRAFT(S)
+to any CLAIM in any way relating to or arising out of any undertaking, agreement or promise by an INSURED, in which the INSURED assumes responsibility for their own or another’s performance of an undertaking, agreement, promise or payment of a debt

 The exclusion is interpreted in the context of Rule 7.2-11.
-Whether a claim arising out of a failure to fulfill an undertaking is covered will depend on whether or not the lawyer was in a position to fulfil the undertaking when it was given.
+Whether a claim arising out of a failure to fulfill an undertaking is covered will depend on whether the lawyer verified that they were in a position to fulfil the undertaking when it was given.
 For example, a lawyer has $10,000 in their trust account to be used to pay tax arrears, and on closing of the transaction gives a personal undertaking to transfer those funds to the Municipality.
 After closing, there is a bookkeeping error and inadvertently the funds are released to the client, the taxes are not paid and the client then leaves the country.
 There will be a claim from the vendor against the lawyer based on their personal undertaking.
-That claim would be covered because at the time the lawyer granted the undertaking they were in a position to fulfill it.
+That claim would be covered because at the time the lawyer granted the undertaking they had verified that they were in a position to fulfill it.
 The reason that they did not fulfill it was that the lawyer or someone in the office was negligent and mistakenly released the funds to the wrong party.

 If, however, a lawyer gave that same undertaking when they did not have the client funds in the trust account, the claim would not be covered.
 The lawyer has given a personal undertaking and agreed to pay someone else’s debt.
 They have taken a personal risk, hoping that ultimately the client would come forward and pay the $10,000.
 If the client does not pay and a claim is made it would be excluded under the policy because the insured assumed responsibility for another’s performance of an undertaking or payment of a debt.